emrekuruu/OpenLTM-Nego/README.md

 2. Place downloaded data in the folder ```./dataset```.
 Here is a [dataset summary](./figures/datasets.png).

 - For univariate pre-training (skip this step if you use a pre-trained checkpoint):
-  * [UTSD](https://huggingface.co/datasets/thuml/UTSD) contains 1 billiion time points for large-scale pre-training (in numpy format): [[Download]](https://cloud.tsinghua.edu.cn/f/93868e3a9fb144fe9719/
+  * [UTSD](https://huggingface.co/datasets/thuml/UTSD) contains 1 billion time points for large-scale pre-training (in numpy format): [[Download]](https://cloud.tsinghua.edu.cn/f/93868e3a9fb144fe9719/
 ).
-  * [ERA5-Familiy](https://www.ecmwf.int/en/forecasts/dataset/ecmwf-reanalysis-v5) (40-year span, thousands of variables) for domain-specific model: [[Download]](https://cloud.tsinghua.edu.cn/f/7fe0b95032c64d39bc4a/).
+  * [ERA5-Family](https://www.ecmwf.int/en/forecasts/dataset/ecmwf-reanalysis-v5) (40-year span, thousands of variables) for domain-specific model: [[Download]](https://cloud.tsinghua.edu.cn/f/7fe0b95032c64d39bc4a/).

-- For superwised training or modeling adaptation
+- For supervised training or modeling adaptation
   * Datasets from [TSLib](https://github.com/thuml/Time-Series-Library) : [[Download]](https://cloud.tsinghua.edu.cn/f/4d83223ad71047e28aec/).

-3. Training from scratch or use our pre-trained checkpoint in the folder ```./checkpoints```
+3. Training from scratch or using our pre-trained checkpoint in the folder ```./checkpoints```

 - We provide the checkpoint of [Timer-XL](https://arxiv.org/abs/2410.04803) pre-trained on 260B time points [[Download]](https://cloud.tsinghua.edu.cn/f/01c35ca13f474176be7b/).

-4. We provide some supervised training, pre-training and adaptation scripts under the folder `./scripts/`:
+4. We provide some supervised training, pre-training, and adaptation scripts under the folder `./scripts/`:

 ```
 # Supervised training